 Regulatory status in Europe and internationally

-In 2020, the Biocidal Products Committee approved the use of DDAC for product types 1, 2, 3, and 4, namely products for food contact surfaces, surface disinfectants, and other products for veterinary use.
-This regulation requires marketing authorizations (MAs) for products containing DDAC, ensuring that only products that meet safety standards can be marketed.
+In 2020, the Biocidal Products Committee approved the use of DDAC for product types 1, 2, 3, and 4, namely food contact surface products, surface disinfectants, and other veterinary products.
+This regulation requires marketing authorizations (MAs) for products containing DDAC, ensuring that only products meeting safety standards can be marketed.

-MRLs refer to the maximum amount of residues permitted in foodstuffs.
-In the case of DDAC, these residues can persist on food contact surfaces, requiring regular monitoring to avoid contamination of products intended for human consumption.
-Regulation (EU) No 396/2005 sets strict MRLs for DDAC in foodstuffs, initially set at a default MRL of 0.01 mg/kg.
-However, adjustments were made in 2014 by the European Commission to establish temporary MRLs based on available monitoring data and the opinion of the EFSA (European Food Safety Authority).
+MRLs (Maximum Residue Limits) refer to the maximum permissible amount of residues in food.
+In the case of DDAC (Drug-Derived Alcohol), these residues can persist on food contact surfaces, necessitating regular monitoring to prevent contamination of products intended for human consumption.
+Regulation (EU) No 396/2005 sets strict MRLs for DDAC in food, initially set at a default MRL of 0.01 mg/kg.
+However, adjustments were made in 2014 by the European Commission to establish temporary MRLs based on available monitoring data and the opinion of EFSA (European Food Safety Authority).

-These temporary MRLs allow for the reconciliation of industrial use of DDAC with consumer protection, but manufacturers must closely monitor any regulatory changes.
-These limits aim to reduce health risks while maintaining the effectiveness of DDAC as a disinfectant in environments where food is handled.
+These temporary MRLs allow for a balance between the industrial use of DDAC and consumer protection, but manufacturers must closely monitor any regulatory changes.
+These limits aim to reduce health risks while maintaining the effectiveness of DDAC as a disinfectant in food handling environments.

 Importance of MRLs for product safety

-Compliance with MRLs for DDAC is essential to ensure food safety and prevent contamination.
-Food processing and agri-food companies must implement rigorous cleaning practices and use DDAC under controlled conditions.
-If MRLs are exceeded, sanctions may be imposed, and products may be withdrawn from the market, resulting in high costs and damage to companies' reputations.
+Adherence to Maximum Residue Limits (MRLs) for DDACs is essential to ensure food safety and prevent contamination.
+Food processing and manufacturing companies must implement rigorous cleaning practices and use DDACs under controlled conditions.
+Exceeding MRLs can result in penalties and product recalls, leading to high costs and reputational damage.

 Are you looking for an analysis?

-Comparison with other quaternary ammoniums (e.g. dioctyl dimethyl ammonium chloride)
+Comparison with other quaternary ammonium compounds (e.g., dioctyl dimethyl ammonium chloride)

 What is dioctyl dimethyl ammonium chloride?

-Dioctyl dimethyl ammonium chloride is a quaternary ammonium compound similar to DDAC but differs in its chemical structure and, therefore, in some of its properties.
-In this molecule, the central nitrogen atom is linked to two octyl chains (C8) and two methyl groups.
-Like DDAC, dioctyl dimethyl ammonium chloride is a cationic surfactant, which means it also possesses antimicrobial properties useful in industrial disinfection and cleaning contexts.
+Dioctyl dimethyl ammonium chloride is a quaternary ammonium compound similar to DDAC but differing in its chemical structure and, consequently, in some of its properties.
+In this molecule, the central nitrogen atom is bonded to two octyl (C8) chains and two methyl groups.
+Like DDAC, dioctyl dimethyl ammonium chloride is a cationic surfactant, meaning it also possesses antimicrobial properties useful in industrial disinfection and cleaning applications.

 Similarities between DDAC and dioctyl dimethyl ammonium chloride

-Both compounds belong to the category of quaternary ammoniums and share several properties:
+Both compounds belong to the category of quaternary ammonium compounds and share several properties:

-• Antimicrobial Properties : Both compounds are effective in eliminating bacteria, fungi, and some viruses.
+- Antimicrobial properties : Both compounds are effective at eliminating bacteria, fungi, and certain viruses.
 Due to their cationic properties, they disrupt the cell membranes of microorganisms, leading to their destruction.

-• Similar applications : Like DDAC, dioctyl dimethyl ammonium chloride is used in the disinfection sector, particularly in hospitals, industrial and agricultural environments.
-Both are also present in household and professional cleaning products.
+- Similar applications : Like DDAC, dioctyl dimethyl ammonium chloride is used in disinfection, particularly in hospital, industrial, and agricultural settings.
+Both are also found in household and professional cleaning products.

 Differences and specificities

-The differences between these two compounds lie in their alkyl chains: DDAC has two decyl chains (C10) while dioctyl dimethyl ammonium chloride has two octyl chains (C8).
-This structural difference results in variations in chemical stability and solubility.
-DDAC tends to have broader antimicrobial potency and is often preferred for more diverse applications.
-In contrast, dioctyl dimethyl ammonium chloride is sometimes used for more targeted uses, depending on industrial requirements.
+The differences between these two compounds lie in their alkyl chains: DDAC has two decyl (C10) chains, while dioctyl dimethyl ammonium chloride has two octyl (C8) chains.
+This structural difference leads to variations in chemical stability and solubility.
+DDAC tends to have broader antimicrobial activity and is often preferred for more diverse applications.
+In contrast, dioctyl dimethyl ammonium chloride is sometimes used for more targeted applications, depending on the specific requirements of different industries.

 In many formulations, DDAC is combined with other quaternary ammonium compounds, including dioctyl dimethyl ammonium chloride, for synergistic action.
-Combining these compounds improves antimicrobial efficacy by extending the spectrum of action against various types of microorganisms.
-These mixtures are common in multi-purpose disinfectants, particularly used in environments with high risks of microbial contamination, such as hospitals, food processing plants, and public places.
+Combining these compounds enhances antimicrobial efficacy by broadening the spectrum of activity against various types of microorganisms.
+These mixtures are common in multi-purpose disinfectants, particularly those used in environments with a high risk of microbial contamination, such as hospitals, food processing plants, and public spaces.

 Laboratory analysis of didecyldimethylammonium chloride